susantabiswas/realtime-facial-emotion-analyzer/README.md

 The model used achieved an accuracy of 63% on the test data.

 Model implementation was done in keras.<br>
-## List of files
+## <u>List of files
-#### facial Emotions.ipynb :
+<br> `facial Emotions.ipynb` :
-Jupyter notebook with well documented code explaining model preparation from to training.
+Jupyter notebook with well documented code explaining model preparation from start to training.
 Can be used for retraining the model.
 <br> `main.py` : main python
 <br> `webcam_utils` :
 Code for realtime emotion detection from face